Updated August 2024

 3. Ask your instructor for clarification if no permissions or restrictions have been stated and if anything is unclear.

-4. Check out guidance available from the Library: Understanding Generative AI - Artificial Intelligence - Research Guides at USask
+4. Check out guidance available from the Library: Understanding Generative AI - Artificial Intelligence - Research Guides at University of Saskatchewan (usask.ca)

 5. Report use of unapproved detection tools to the Associate Dean in the College of the course of instruction.